apoltix/iTMDb/README.md

 # iTMDb

-iTMDb is an Objective-C Cocoa wrapper (framework) for the [TMDb.org](http://tmdb.org/) v2.1 API. © Christian Rasmussen, 2010–2012.
+iTMDb is an Objective-C Cocoa wrapper (framework) for the [TMDb.org](http://tmdb.org/) v3.0 API. © Christian Rasmussen, 2010–2013.

 This software is dual-licensed (pick either one you want): **MIT License** or **New BSD License**.
 See the `LICENSE` file.
 If you would like to use a different license, please contact me.

 iTMDb is developed for **Mac OS X** 10.7 Snow Leopard and OS X 10.8 Mountain Lion, but it should work fine with iOS 5 and up (though not tested — and the use of the Cocoa framework in the demo app will have to be replaced with Cocoa Touch).

-**You need Xcode 4.5 and LLVM Clang 4.1 to build the project.**
+**You need Xcode 4.6 and LLVM Clang 4.2 or higher to build the project.**

 Please remember to read the TMDb API [Terms of Use](http://api.themoviedb.org/2.1/terms-of-use).